Welcome to Southeast Missouri State University!

 You must attend class every day.
 Attending class is the best way to learn English.
 Missing class is disrespectful to your teachers and classmates.

-Arrive before the class time and stay until the end of class.
+Arrive before class time and stay until the end of class.
 If you expect to miss more than 10 minutes of class, you should tell your teacher before the class time, or you will be counted absent.
 Ask if it is possible to complete work from class – each teacher has a policy for late work.
 Be sure you understand the rules on the syllabus.

 Students who have attendance below 90% will receive a notice from the IEP office.
 Students who have attendance below 80% may be placed on probation.